Krendelev/5_lang_frequency/README.md

 ## Getting Started

-Program takes plain text file and returns list of 10 words with the most occurrences in that text along with their counts.
+Program takes plaintext file in `UTF-8` encoding and returns list of 10 words with the most occurrences in that text along with their counts.

 ```bash
 $ python lang_frequency.py some_text.txt